learn-co-curriculum/separating-client-and-api-services/README.md

 This code allows our `localhost:8000` port to make requests using all of HTTP verbs with options and headers.

 Let's restart our __rails server__ (since we changed an initializer we need to restart for this to run correctly) and run the app in the browser one more time and try it out.
-You should see something like this:
+This is what the app should look like now.

 ![Successful API Request](https://s3.amazonaws.com/learn-verified/basic-client-app-image-3-react-and-rails.png)